SuperIlu/DOjS/README.md

 ## IPX networking
 DOjS supports IPX networking.
 Node addresses are arrays of 6 numbers between 0-255.
 Default socket number and broadcast address definitions can be found in `jsboot/ipx.js`.

-## GRX Drawing functions
+## Drawing functions
-Please take a look a the GRX [documentation](http://grx.gnu.de/grx249um.html) for details of the drawing functions.
-See `jsboot/func.js` for constants.
+See API doc for details.

 ## Processing/p5js compatibility layer
 Add `Include('p5');` as first line to your script.
 After that you have (limited) [p5.js](https://p5js.org/reference/) compatibility.
 Things that don't work:
-* GRX has no transparency when rendering, so all functions that need an alpha channel won't work.
 * Anything 3D (objects, lights camera, etc)
-* Smoothing is not supported.
-* Key release events work different for GRX and are simulated for p5js.
+* Key release events work different for Allegro and are simulated for p5js.
 * Only simple vertices are supported.
 * no DOM
-* no transformations

 ## Logfile
 All output via `Print()` and `Println()` is sent to the file `JSLOG.TXT`.
 You can use `Debug()` instead and output is only generated when you set the global variable `DEBUG=true`.